FDA’s anti-vape regs do more harm than good.

 Vaping Saves Lives

-And if vaping is helping to reducing smoking, why on earth would we want to discourage it?
+So if vaping is massively safer than smoking, and helping to reduce smoking, why on earth would we want to discourage it?

 Vaping is by far the single most successful smoking-cessation technology ever invented, almost twice as effective as other nicotine replacement therapies, according to a major new study in the New England Journal of Medicine.